ktravula – a travelogue!

 The journey to Principia took a little over thirty minutes from the SIUe campus, and we had to pass through a few small towns including Alton and Elsah, each with a repertoire of historical information, especially about the Native Americans that made the area their habitation for many years before their forceful dispersal.
 Alton has the famous Clark Bridge, and there is a famous painting of a prehistoric piasa bird on the face of the cliff also overlooking the Mississippi river.
 According to Wikipedia, Alton has “its steep-sloped streets filled with silos, railroad tracks, and brick commercial buildings”, and it counts among its famous former residents Miles Davies, the legendary trumpeter/musician, Elijah Lovejoy, an abolitionist who was murdered in 1937 for his role in anti-slavery movements (and after whom the Library at SIUe is named), and James Earl Ray, the murderer of civil rights activist Martin Luther King Jnr.

-IMG_0447Today, I went to the Principia College, Elsah Illinois with a two professors from SIUe and another international student from here.
+IMG_0447Today, I went to the Principia College, Elsah Illinois with two professors from SIUe and another international student from here.
 Retired Professor Wilson had been invited to give a talk on diversity to a few students in the University, and it turned out to be a nice experience.
 The campus of the College (called University in Nigeria) is located at a site off the river road and overlooking the great Mississippi River.
 No words can describe the grandeur of the river as seen from the road while driving.
 I’m much convinced that it would look and feel so much better while on a bicycle.
 According to Prof Wilson, Mark Twain the writer used to come over to the river to get inspiration.
 Oh well.

 IMG_0445The journey to Principia took a little over thirty minutes from the SIUe campus, and we had to pass through a few small towns including Alton and Elsah, each with a repertoire of historical information, especially about the Native Americans that made the area their habitation for many years before their forceful dispersal.
 Alton has the famous Clark Bridge, and the even famous painting of a prehistoric piasa bird on the face of the cliff also overlooking the Mississippi river.
 According to Wikipedia, Alton has “its steep-sloped streets filled with silos, railroad tracks, and brick commercial buildings”, and it counts among its famous former residents Miles Davies, the legendary trumpeter/musician, Elijah Lovejoy, an abolitionist who was murdered in 1937 for his role in anti-slavery movements (and after whom the Library at SIUe is named), and James Earl Ray, the murderer of civil rights activist Martin Luther King Jnr.